The Dragon Ball FighterZ Tutorial Sucks Part 1 - Why?

 Just with the auto combos alone, you could eliminate 3 out of the 10 challenges for each character.
 Challenges 4-7 consist of you performing the special moves of the character that are outlined in the move list.
 Occasionally, there will be a slightly more advanced combo that involves using some common attack strings.
 Again, this should just be in the tutorial, especially when you consider that every character has the same motions for their special moves.
 There's no point in teaching us the same inputs over and over in the character-specific challenge mode.

-It's only when you get to the 8th or 9th challenge where it finally starts to show combos more specific to the character.
-These are where you might actually learn some mechanics the game doesn't bother to teach you, such as bouncing characters off walls, or cancelling your moves.
+It's only when you get to the 8th or 9th challenge that it finally starts to show combos more specific to the character.
+These are where you might actually learn some mechanics the game doesn't bother to teach you, such as bouncing characters off walls, or canceling your moves.
 Are the combos they teach you any good?
 Some are.
 Most, however, are not extremely efficient when it comes to the amount of effort required to pull them off in relation to the damage they cause.
-If you're familiar with fighting games, you might be able to gleam some ideas from these last 3 challenges.
+If you're familiar with fighting games, you might be able to glean some ideas from these last 3 challenges.
 If not, you may end up trying to use these instead of more effective, easier combos.

 Why Do I Care that the Tutorial Sucks?

 It is a shame that Dragon Ball FighterZ wastes so many opportunities to teach its players, especially when you consider that it is currently the game with the most registrations for EVO 2018, the annual massive fighting game championship.
 People like this game a lot and even more people would probably like it more if it didn't seem like such a huge barrier to get over in order to compete at even a basic level.
 If people understood the various mechanics of the game, it might not be so frustrating for newcomers to face more experienced players.
-It might even give them enough of a foundation to learn from their fights and get the true, meaningful fighting-game experience of analyzing your strategies and learning from them.
+It might even give them enough of a foundation to learn from their fights and get the true, meaningful fighting game experience of analyzing your strategies and learning from them.

 Dragon-Ball-FighterZ-Screenshot-2018-04-04-17-07-19-1024x576.png